vieraleonel/experimental-dvc-tutorial/README.md

 # Managing an ML project with DVC

-A simple demo that shows how to use DVC to track data and model binaries.
+A simple demo repository that shows how to use DVC to track data and model binaries.
 We will also see how to manage experiments with DVC.

-This repo has three branches:
+This repo has three import tags:

-- `main`: no dvc (blank)
+- `blank`: dvc has been not configured
 - `dvc-tracked` : dvc configured to track data
 - `dvc-experiment`: dvc configured to track data and manage experiments

+If you want to follow this tutorial step by step I suggest branching from the blank tag

+    git checkout blank
+    git branch my-dvc-journey

 Main reference: https://dvc.org/ (excellent documentation!)

 ## Setting up for DVC

-DVC can be installed with pip.
-In this case I will be using an *SSH remote* to store binaries, hence why you see `dvc['ssh']` in `requirements.txt`

-**Note:** See here for other remote options: https://dvc.org/doc/install/linux#install-with-pip, e.g. S3, Azure, google drive, etc

-To run the codes in this repo we need a Python environment with turbofats and scikit-learn:
+To run the codes in this repo we need a Python environment with turbofats, scikit-learn and DVC.
+You can set the environment quickly with:

     conda create -n demo python=3.9 pip cython numba numpy pandas scikit-learn matplotlib statsmodels conda activate demo
     pip install -r requirements.txt

+This will install DVC with pip.

+If you already have an working environment and you only need DVC, then:

+    pip install dvc[ssh]

+In this tutorial I will be using an *SSH remote* to store binaries, hence why you see `dvc[ssh]` in `requirements.txt`

+**Note for other remote options:** See here: https://dvc.org/doc/install/linux#install-with-pip, e.g. S3, Azure, google drive, etc. If you are not sure which remote to use you can do `pip install dvc[all]`

 ## Start [tracking data with DVC](https://dvc.org/doc/start/data-management/data-versioning)

-DVC requires a git tracked folder.
+**Important:** DVC requires a git tracked folder.

+This repo is already git tracked.
+If you want to start using DVC on a project that is not tracked you would need to do `git init`

 To initialize DVC in a git tracked repo run:

     dvc init